arfost/dwarfy-caster/README.md

 ## Futur plan
 It seems that i'm beginning to hit the max of what i'm able to get from JS in term of FPS.
-This project was intended as proof of concept and I will now look into more performant langage to reimplement it.
+Raycasting is not used in real software for a reason and it probably won't get very much further.

 ## Contributions and such
 If you want to contribute to the project, all PR, ideas and remark are welcome.
+An optimisation of the rendering could give a second life to this project, and replacing placeholders assets with real ones (or even existing ones with nicer version) can really improve apparence without hitting performance since they already technically exist.

 ## Avertissement